 - Fruit puree packets

 The cookbooks Run Fast, Eat Slow by Shalane Flanagan and Elyse Kopecky and Rocket Fuel by Matt Kadey offer numerous options for whole foods to eat on the run.
-If you like the ease of gels, you can even make your own at home and carry them in these reusable running fuel flasks.
+If you like the ease of gels, you can even make your own at home and carry them in reusable running fuel flasks.

 What You Want to Avoid: